veravavan/eda_rivers_project/README.md

-# eda_rivers_project
-Code for the course of Exploratory Data Analysis of the Bachelor of Environmental Data Science.
+# Code for the course of Exploratory Data Analysis of the Bachelor of Environmental Data Science (individual project).

 Analysis hypothesis: The hydroclimatic changes observed in the Rhine basin are happening across multiple European rivers.